stuttgart-things/machine-shop-operator/README.md

 # stuttgart-things/machine-shop-operator

-machine-shop-operator allows you to manage the lifecycle of terraform resources through custom resources
+manage the lifecycle of terraform resources w/ custom resources on k8s

 ## DEPLOYMENT